freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-471-triangle-inscribed-in-ellipse/index.md

 ---
-title: Problem 471: Triangle inscribed in ellipse
+title: Triangle inscribed in ellipse
 ---
 ## Problem 471: Triangle inscribed in ellipse